upamapsb/Upama/scripts/README.md

 Currently, the testing data is not included in the library, but in the folder [`scripts/testing/`](scripts/testing).

 It resembles very much the architecture of the vaccination pipeline, but differs in some key points.
-The most noticeable difference is that it contains both R and python code.
+The most noticeable difference is that it contains both R and Python code.
 We currently prefer contributions in Python.

 _More info:_